skedgo/tripgo-api/docs/extensions.md

 ## Unlocking regions

-To get results for regions with providers that aren't using Open Data, or which we haven't yet been connected to our system, please get in touch with our team [by mail](mailto:api@skedgo.com) or on Slack.
+To get results for regions with providers that aren't using Open Data, or which we haven't yet been connected to our system, please get in touch with our team [by mail](mailto:api@skedgo.com) or on [Slack](http://slack.tripgo.com/) (by [self-invite](http://slackin.tripgo.com/)).